rhaamo/StockazIO/README.md

 Manage your inventory of electronic stuff

+# Notes

+This is very opinionated and made from my workflow.

+The frontend is also a bit finicky and sometimes just crap itself, it would really benefits a real rework by someone that knows what they are doing.

+Except that, everything is working okay-ish.
+Anyway it's API first, so you can build any frontend you want for it too.

 # Features

 - API first!
 Everything is done through the backend API, auth via oauth2.